Rutherford High School (Florida)

 Rutherford High School is a public high school in Panama City, Florida, United States.

 The school, which describes itself as the "Home of the Rams" and is a part of the Bay District Schools, opened in 1961 as the second high school in Bay County.
+It was named after Mr. H.J.
+Rutherford, a former Board Member.
 The school held its first graduation ceremony in 1964.
 The school was accredited by the SACS in 1963.
 In 2006, Rutherford had a student population of 1,755 students.
-Rutherford currently draw’s its students from the eastern side of Bay County with the majority being the Callaway, Cedar Grove, Springfield, Parker and Tyndall Air Force Base areas respectively.
+Rutherford currently draws its students from the eastern side of Bay County with the majority being the Callaway, Cedar Grove, Springfield, Parker and Tyndall Air Force Base areas respectively.

 Overview

 Rutherford High School offers several different tracks to its students.
 Rutherford is host to a chapter of the International Baccalaureate program, Air Force Junior Reserve Officer Training Corps (JROTC), and the Communications and Technology Academy (Com/Tech).
 In addition, Advanced Placement, dual-enrolled, and honors level courses are available for all students.
 Extracurricular activities include sports, service clubs, and many other student organizations.
 Rutherford offers more themed academies than any of the other schools in Bay County.